 About 10-20% of stones require surgical removal.
 Minimally invasive surgical techniques include shock wave lithotripsy, percutaneous nephrolithotomy, and ureteroscopy.
 Open renal and ureteral surgery is necessary in about 1% of cases.

 Extracorporeal shock wave lithotripsy is the treatment of choice for proximal renal or ureteral calculi.
 For the majority of middle and distal ureteral stones, ureteroscopy is preferred.
-This method can also be used to manage proximal ureteral and intrarenal calculi.
-Further, ureteroscopy is frequently useful for the management of ureteral stones that have failed shock wave lithotripsy.
+This method can also be used to manage proximal ureteral and intrarenal calculi, as well as for ureteral stones that have failed shock wave lithotripsy.
 Nephrolithotomy is as effective as open surgery and is generally indicated for large or complex stones and cystine or monohydrate calcium stones, which are relatively resistant to lithotripsy.

-Pharmacologic treatment and diet or lifestyle modifications are recommended in most cases to prevent recurrence of stones.
-Treatment is specific to stone composition.
+Pharmacologic treatment and diet or lifestyle modifications are recommended in most cases to prevent recurrence of stones and may be specific to stone composition.

 In observational studies, the following factors are associated with reduced risk: